yeohhq/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.
+* Note: Editing a patient will also update the patient in Appointments that contain the patient.

 Examples:
 * `p-edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be 91234567 and johndoe@example.com respectively.